Top 10 free things to do in Singapore

-I had little over 6 hours so before I arrived I made an ambitious itinerary of free things to do in Singapore:
+I had a little over 6 hours in Singapore, so before I arrived I made an ambitious layover itinerary.
+These were the must-sees:

 • Chinatown: Check